 …But you still may decide you want to use it.
 Why?

 The whole purpose of using ™ or ℠ is to bring attention to the fact that you are claiming rights to it.
 So to make this claim exceedingly and abundantly clear, you can include ™ or SM; but it does not technically give you any added protection.
 However, for companies that have legal departments or Intellectual Property lawyers at their disposal, they may often err on the side of caution and advise adding it.
 Also, consider the subtle psychological cues it communicates— will it make the brand appear more legitimate and serious to unknowing consumers?
 Possibly.

 Where should it be placed?

-If you've decided to include ™, ℠, or ®, where should it go?
-While there is no hard and fast rule, common practice puts it to the top right of the logo.
-Sometimes it works better at the bottom right instead.
+If you’ve decided to include ™, ℠, or ®, where should it go?
+While there is no hard and fast rule, common practice puts ™ and ℠ to the top right of the logo; and ® at the bottom right.
 If the logo designer knows upfront that you want to include it, they may be able to find a way to work it a bit more seamlessly into the design, so that it helps to balance the logo, as opposed to looking like an afterthought or mistake.